-For over 60 years the construction industry has been the only industry to lose productivity each and every year.
+For over 70 years the construction industry has been the only industry to lose productivity each and every year.
 For more than ten years Rex Miller has been breaking through our old thinking and continued defense of a failed status quo by demonstrating how trust-based project teams consistently outperform all other approaches.

 Make sure you get a copy of this international award winning book.
 If you are tired of the status quo or want to transform your next capital project this book will become your number one resource.
 My promise is that you will go back to it over an over, quote it and share copies with others.
 It has been a key catalyst to an emerging trust-based revolution.

-Rex Miller takes a deep and unique examination of three distinct eras of church history birthed by new forms of communication and the fresh wineskins they created.
+Rex Miller takes a deep and unique examination of four distinct eras of church history birthed by new forms of communication and the fresh wineskins they created.
 He then asks, “What will today’s wineskins look like as we move deeper into a digital and interactive era of communication?”

 If your church has followed the same tradition, form or practice for more than twenty years then you will want to read this book.
 Rex Miller provides a window into the future and a road map to rethink and reframe your faith community.
 Institutions, like wineskins become brittle, inflexible, leak and fall apart.